Catalyst 2.0: Rebuilding PMI's Design System for Enterprise Scale and Accessibility

 Accessible by Default

-Align Brand & Product
+Align Brand and Product

 Simplify Developer Experience

-Align Design & Code
+Align Design and Code

-Introduce Stronger Governance
+Introducing Stronger Governance

 Governance remains an active area of focus as we scale Catalyst 2.0 across PMI.